Pre-approval

 When should buyers mention gift funds?+

-Should I list gift fund rules?+
+Should I list gift fund rules in my content?+

-Why does early mention matter?+
+Why does early mention of gift funds matter?+

 Create mortgage content with a calmer workflow